27 May 2026 - 31 July 2026

 1 July 2025 - 30 June 2027

-Council plans to improve and widen the road so that it is more suitable for the increased traffic and type of vehicles using the road.
-Additionally, a shared path is to be provided on the western side of Pass Road from Glebe Hill Road to Winterborne Road with allowance for a possible future shared path from Winterborne Road to Connor Place.
+The project includes widening and upgrading the road, relocating underground services and overhead power lines, and improving stormwater infrastructure.
+A shared path is planned on the western side of Pass Road from Glebe Hill Road to Winterborne Road, with allowance for a future shared path from Winterborne Road to Connor Place.

 For additional information please contact us on 03 6217 9500 or clarence@ccc.tas.gov.au